maddada/menu-bar-splitter/readme.md

 Full credit to the Justin Hamilton for the awesome app, will delete this fork if he merges my PRs.

+Improvements in this fork:
-Just a fork to fix a long standing issue where a permission pop up would keep being shown on every start up.
+- Fixes a long standing issue where a permission pop up would keep being shown on every start up.

-And to add the ability to customize the line/dot default icons with different thickness, height, spacing, color, and opacity.
+- Adds the ability to customize the line/dot default icons with different thickness, height, spacing, color, and opacity.

 <img width="800" height="1064" alt="2026-02-09_Menu Bar Splitter_01-36-00@2x" src="https://github.com/user-attachments/assets/9355097c-a6b1-469f-9334-06d753bbaeda" />